cloudant-labs/graphdb-slate/source/includes/api/_attachments.md

 ## Attachments

-Attachments are [BLOb](http://en.wikipedia.org/wiki/Binary_large_object) files contained within documents.
+Attachments are Binary Large Object ([BLOb](http://en.wikipedia.org/wiki/Binary_large_object)) files contained within documents.
 Examples of BLObs would be images and multimedia.
+If you need to store raw files, use attachments.

 All attachments have a name and a content type, corresponding to a [MIME type][mime].
-If you need to store raw files, use attachments.
+For example, if you want to attach a `.jpg` image file to a document, you would specify the attachment MIME type as `image/jpeg`.

 ### Create / Update